petrovg/flickrpicker/README.md

 Import FlickrPicker.h in the file where you intend to use it, get an instance, and present it.
 E.g. like this:

-        UIViewController *picker = [[FlickrPicker sharedFlickrPicker] flickrImagePickerControllerWithDelegate:self];
+    UIViewController *picker = [[FlickrPicker sharedFlickrPicker] flickrImagePickerControllerWithDelegate:self authCallbackURL:[NSURL URLWithString:@"pickapic://auth"]];
     [self presentViewController:picker animated:YES completion:nil];

-The view controller you get is actually a UINavigationController, but you don't need to worry about this - the standard UIImagePickerController is also a UINavigationController, by virtue of subclassing it, but Apple don't won't you to sublass it, so I went for an actual instance of it.
-There's also some dodgy going-ons with the UIImagePickerController's delegate shadowing the UINavigationController delegate - in this way I avoid having to use the same delegate property for both.
+The view controller you get is actually a UINavigationController, but you don't need to worry about this - the standard UIImagePickerController is also a UINavigationController.
+The authCallbackURL must match the one given in the AppDelegate (see above).

 ### Dismiss the controller when an image is selected or selection is cancelled

+Just like with a standard UIImagePickerController, the FlickrPicker controller must be dismissed after the user picks an image or cancels:

     -(void)imagePickerController:(UIImagePickerController *)picker didFinishPickingMediaWithInfo:(NSDictionary *)info
     {